StreamingDataApps/swimos-docs/src/_tutorials/transit.md

 #### <a name="implement-country-agent"></a>Implement CountryAgent

-CountryAgent will be nearly identical to StateAgent, except we’ll aggregate on the state level. `addAgency` represents the essential difference.
+<a href="https://github.com/swimos/tutorial-transit/blob/main/server/src/main/java/swim/transit/agent/CountryAgent.java">CountryAgent</a> will be nearly identical to StateAgent, except we’ll aggregate on the state level. `addAgency` represents the essential difference.

 ```java
   @SwimLane("addAgency")